alyssawinn/classifieds-search/README.md

-# Classifieds Search
+# A Night In

 ## Proposal
-A website that allows the user to search for items to purchase from the Craigslist API and the Ebay API.
-One item from each API will appear on the screen and the user will be able scroll through the list of items from each API.
-Each item will have a link to its corresponding webpage to purchase the item.
-We will also try to incorporate a filter (like price or best-sellers) to make it more dynamic and easier for the user to find what they are looking for.
+A website that allows the user to create a personalized night in complete with a movie + restaurant of choice.
+The user will input their zip code, select a streaming service from a dropdown, and select a genre from a dropdown to show local restaurants and available movies.
+They will be able to favorite any of the restaurants or movies to look back through later.
+There will also be a list of recent searches.